kennethokereke/nodejs-coding-challenge/README.md

 I have finished all the requirements as well as a few bonus objectives.
 I hope you enjoy 🎉🎉🎉🎉

+## Instructions:

+- On Postman to view all users GET http://localhost:5000/users
+- to create new user is POST http://localhost:5000/users
+- to update an excisting user is PATCH http://localhost:5000/users/dateOfBirth, then enter new details
+- to delete an existing user is DELETE http://localhost:5000/users/name

 ## Requirements